Raamanita/Raamanita/README.md

 - 👋 Hi, I'm Raamanita!
-- 👩🏻‍💻I'm a systems analysis and development student.
+- 👩🏻‍💻 I'm a systems analysis and development student.

 <!---